vplauzon/real-time-lab/README.md

 ## Modules

 1. Know the data
-o	Attendees get a telemetry sample in CSV format o	They create a cluster, db, ingest file o	They query / chart the data to learn characteristics
+o	Telemetry sample in a few CSV format (or JSON?) o	Create a cluster, db, ingest file o	They query / chart the data to learn characteristics
 2. Setup Event Hub
 o	Attendees setup event hub with an application pumping fake data (ACI)